TextpressoDevelopers/textpressoapi/docs/index.rst

 returned by searches are sorted by their score.
 Scores for sentence searches is calculated as the sum of the scores for sentences in each document.

-Since searches might yield a large number of documents, they only return summary information of the articles in order to obtain better performances.
-To read the detailed information contained the articles obtained by a search, Textpresso API limits the number of documents that can be retrieved by each call to 200 and provides parameters for pagination and to explicitly control the output of fields with potentially large content (e.g., document full text).

 The base endpoint of the API is *https://textpressocentral.org:18080/textpresso/api/1.0/request_name* where *request_name* is the API to call.